ClinGen/stanford-affils/doc/how-to.md

 inv check
 ```

-### Utilizing Invoke
+### Use Invoke

-Invoke provides a high level API for running shell commands and
+Invoke provides a high-level API for running shell commands and
 defining/organizing task functions from the `tasks.py` file.
-Invoke may be
+Invoke may
-executed as `invoke` (or `inv` for short).
+be executed as `invoke` (or `inv` for short).

 You can see the list of our available invocations in our
 [`tasks.py` file](../tasks.py) or by running `invoke --list` in your terminal.